rust-lang/rfcs/text/0000-eye-of-sauron.md

 Operator type-checking behaves similarly to method type-checking.
 It works as follows:

-## S1.
-Subexpression checking
+## Step 1 - Subexpression checking

 Both the LHS and the RHS (if binary) of the operator are first type-checked with no expected type.

 This differs from rustc 1.20, in which an expected type was sometimes propagated from the LHS into the RHS, potentially triggering coercions within the RHS.
 I should probably come up with an example in which this matters.

-## S2.
-Adjustment selection
+## Step 2 - Adjustment selection

 Afterwards, an adjustment list is selected for both operands as follows:

-Adjustment lists for the LHS of an indexing operation are selected from these matching the following regular expression:
+Adjustment lists for the LHS of an indexing operator (the `X` in `X[Y]`) are selected from these matching the following regular expression:
 ```
 "Deref"* "Autoref(Immutable)" "ConvertArrayToSlice"?
 ```

-Adjustment lists for all other operands (including the RHS of indexing operations) are selected from these matching the following regular expression
+Adjustment lists for all other operands (including the RHS of indexing operator, as well as all operands of all other operators) are selected from these matching the following regular expression
 ```
 "Deref"* ( "Autoref(Immutable)" "ConvertArrayToSlice"? )?
 ```

 The adjustment lists selected are the lexicographically first pair of adjustment lists `(lhs_adjust, rhs_adjust)` (or with an unary op, just the `lhs_adjust`) such that
 A1.
 Both adjustment lists match the relevant regular expressions A2.
 Both adjustment lists must be valid to apply to their operand types.
+If, due to the presence of inference variables, it can't be determined whether these adjustment lists would be valid to apply, and we didn't find a smaller adjustment list that would apply, that is a compilation error (this is the "can't autoderef because of inference variables" case).
 A3.
 After applying both adjustment lists, the adjusted operand types are a potential match for the operator trait (if there is an ambiguity because of inference variables, it is counted as a match).
    A3.1.
 NOTE: the operator trait for overloaded indexing is `Index`, not `IndexMut`, even if indexing is done in a mutable context. rustc 1.20 is inconsistent in that regard.

-If the smallest adjustment can't be determined because of the presence of inference variables (because it is not obvious whether an adjustment list would be valid to apply), this is a compilation error.

-## S3.
-Fixups
+## Step 3 - Fixups

 After adjustments are selected, the following fixups are made.
 They do not affect adjustment selection.